 In 1888, flukes and errors explained the Electoral/Popular gap.

-In 2000, a complex failure by the news media to "call" Florida too soon for Gore, caused the Florida panhandle to leave the poll lines a bit too early, while a computer in Florida was videotaped "counting backwards" to favor W. Bush.
-And the counts got down to as low as 34 votes in later media recounts using each of the four "ballot interpretation" methods in Florida that were forbidden of carrying forward when the Supreme Court, dominated by Republican appointees, shut down any future recounts in Florida and giving the Electoral College--though not the Popular vote--to W. Bush.
+In 2000, a complex failure by the news media in "calling" Florida too soon for Gore, caused some w.
+Florida panhandle voters to leave the poll lines a bit too early, while a computer in s.
+Florida was videotaped "counting backwards" to favor W. Bush.
+And the counts got down to as low as 34 votes in later media recounts using each of the four "ballot interpretation" methods in Florida that were forbidden of carrying forward when the Supreme Court, dominated by Republican appointees, shut down any future recounts in Florida and gave the Electoral College--though not the Popular vote--to W. Bush.

-Now, we see a series of odd looking failures to adequately examine ballots in at least 5 states, Florida, North Carolina, Michigan, Wisconsin and Pennsylvania, deprived America of an accurate election outcome.
+Now, in 2016, we see a series of odd looking failures to adequately examine ballots in at least 5 states, Florida, North Carolina, Michigan, Wisconsin and Pennsylvania, deprived America of an accurate election outcome.

 Was Russia involved?
 Perhaps, we don't know but it's looking like it.
 But key here, is understanding that, when one candidate fails to achieve the Popular vote, they have likely failed in the Electoral College and an adequate examination of the outcomes after the fact has repeatedly revealed that.